-However, the Highlands is the largest Whisky producing area in the whole of Scotland, and diverse distillers here are architects of differing crafts.
-Just as Oban can smother a dram in smoke, Dalwhinnie waxes it with syrup and Glengoyne suffuses its measures with citrus bouquets.
+However, the Highlands is the largest Scotch Whisky producing area in the whole of Scotland, and diverse distillers here are architects of differing crafts.
+Just as Oban can smother a dram in smoke, Dalwhinnie waxes it with syrup and Glengoyne suffuses its measures with citrus bouquets. ?

 The Highlands lie at the heart of Scottish myth, legend and truth.
 Reigning over the north of the British isles, this land’s bewitching glens, daunting peaks and arcane castles stir feelings of bygone centuries.
 In the present day, the region’s Whiskies paint the very same pictures on our palates.